Chicago Office Buildings Trade for Less, Development Slows

 A rendering of 919 W. Fulton St. in Chicago

-Chicago’s office fundamentals didn’t show signs of improvement year-over-year through August, except for its sales volume, which increased since last year.
+Chicago’s office fundamentals didn’t show signs of improvement year-over-year through August, except for its sales volume, which has increased since last year.
 Developing headwinds continue to put pressure on the sector and some owners are trying to minimize their exposure, leading to swaths of office space being divested.

 Pipeline decreases, large projects are few and far in between